 Continue to 5 of 5 below.

-- Never to enter the home of someone they don't know—even when they're with a friend.
+- Never enter the home of someone you don't know, even if you're with a friend.

-- Not to take rides from anyone without your permission.
+- Don't take rides from anyone without your parent's permission.

 05 of 05